florenceasitwas/site/_sources/paatz-smn.md

 Chapel of St. Paul (in the next bay); initially dedicated to St. Paul, later to St. Julian (7); patrons:
 Alberti, in the 14th century Betti (326).
 Frescoes: St. Julian carrying a pilgrim through the water with his wife; St. Julian standing; Crucifixion with Mary and John seated; St. Dominic.
 On the opposite wall, the Resurrection of Christ and the three women at the altar.

-All from the school of Orcagna (Nardo di Cione?).om 1360(327).
+All from the school of Orcagna (Nardo di Cione?).om 1360 (327).
 Many old and modern tomb slabs.
 On the north wall, stone relief, life-size half figure of the Man of Sorrows, 14th century (328). - On the west wall, window with painted reveal, 14th century.
 Amieri chapel, remains (?).
 In the north wall of the north cloister wing, the outer wall of the chapel, which was dedicated to St. Thomas Aquinas and was under the patronage of the Amieri, is perhaps preserved in the 2nd bay.
 In the arch field of the door fresco, half figure of St. Thomas Aquinas, School of Orcagna (?), third quarter of the 14th century (329). - Tombs.
-In the same northern cloister wing, fresco, Madonna with Child and St. Therese, by an unknown painter.
+In the same northern cloister wing, fresco, *Madonna with Child and St. Therese*, by an unknown painter.
 Therese, by an unknown painter, 1825 (tomb inscription below). - Tombs and sculpture fragments.
-On the west wall, altar with glazed terracotta relief, Noli me tangere, by Giovanni della Robbia, first quarter of the 16th century (330) - altar table and marble sarcophagus, by F. Alessandro Capocchio (+ 1581).
+On the west wall, altar with glazed terracotta relief, *Noli me tangere*, by Giovanni della Robbia, first quarter of the 16th century (330) - altar table and marble sarcophagus, by F. Alessandro Capocchio (+ 1581).
 Stone statue of Blessed Giovanni da Salerno, by Giro-lamo (?)
 Ticciati, 1735 (331).

-Strozzi Chapel (at the southwest corner of the cloister), dedicated to the Assumption of Mary;
+Strozzi Chapel (at the southwest corner of the cloister), dedicated to the *Assumption of Mary*;
 patron saint: Strozzi.
 Donated by Beatrice Strozzi-Trinciavelli, around 1330 (332).
 Frescoes: in the vault bust portraits of four prophets; in the soffit of the entrance arch the four evangelists and St. Benedict and St. Leonard (very worn and repaired).
 On the west wall, a field of arches with a